 Read further tips on performance appraisals for employees.

 Although one-on-one meetings are necessary, you can also collect employee feedback from holding regular team meetings.
 It’s sometimes easier to share and give input in a group setting, which is where team meetings can come in handy.
 Using team meetings as a way to provide feedback can encourage employees to speak up when they feel they have the support of their fellow colleagues.

 Regular stand-up meetings can have huge benefits, depending on their structure and how they are performed.

 Now before you go and throw out your suggestion box to adopt a snappy new method of obtaining feedback, consider that the anonymity of a suggestion box can provide a great outlet to collect employee feedback.
 It also lets your employees know that their opinions are welcome outside of other formal feedback collection methods.

+Placing a QR code (created via a QR code maker) on the suggestion box helps you collect feedback in digital format.
 Just make sure to check it regularly and to actually address any issues posted, otherwise it’ll do nothing more than collect dust in the corner, and your employees will feel cheated that none of their feedback was actioned.

 If you don’t action feedback from your employees, they will feel cheated and ignored.

 Overall, employee feedback surveys are the top method of getting feedback from your employees.